zowe/docs-site/docs/user-guide/systemrequirements-zos.md

 - zFS volume has at least 1200 mb of free space for Zowe server components, the corresponding keystore, instance configuration files and logs, and third-party plug-ins.

-- SDSF
+- System Display and Search Facility (SDSF)

   During the installation of Zowe, SDSF is used to interface with JES and send MVS commands such as `zowe init certificate`, `zowe start`, and `zowe stop`.
-Therefore, having SDSF installed on z/OS is essential for these operations; otherwise, users may encounter the following error message.
+Ensure that you have SDSF installed on z/OS to perform the following operations; otherwise, you may encounter the following error message:

   `IRX0043I Error running /Zowe/bin/utils/opercmd.rex, line 130: Routine not found`

-  An alternative method exists for executing the steps without relying on SDSF as a workaround, as explained below.
+  An alternative method exists as a workaround for executing the steps without relying on SDSF.
+See the following example.

+ **Example:**

-  For Example, the `zowe init certificate` step is only required if users anticipate the installation process to generate a keyring for them.
-If such setup has been completed beforehand or if      Zowe utilizes an existing keyring, then `zowe init certificate` becomes unnecessary.
+ The `zowe init certificate` step is only required if users anticipate the installation process to generate a keyring for them.
+If this setup has been completed beforehand, or if Zowe utilizes an existing keyring, `zowe init certificate` is unnecessary.

 Similarly, `zowe start` and `zowe stop` commands rely on SDSF features.
-These commands primarily manage the submission of the Zowe Started Task (S <Zowe STC>) and its parameters, like
+These commands primarily manage the submission of the Zowe Started Task and its parameters.
+One example is the parameter
+  `haInstance=`, which can be submitted if applicable.

-  haInstance=, if applicable.
-Nonetheless, users can manually execute these actions using alternative utilities installed on their systems, such as Sysview.
+   Users can manually execute these actions using alternative utilities installed on their systems, such as Sysview.

 - (Optional, recommended) z/OS OpenSSH